brkwsk/can/README.md

-# cantera project with GUI
+# python cantera project with GUI
 This is a project for simulating pressure loss in a leaking tank containing flammable mixture of gases.

 After running the code, the GUI should launch.